Skip to Content

 2016 reverse engine updated

 The 2016 and newer engine is based on the 2010+ YZ450F motocross bike engine.
 The engine is reversed, so the intake is in the front of the cylinder head and the exhaust comes out the back.
-Yamaha was able to get more power out of this set-up, which is why they changed it and still use this style engine to date.
+Yamaha was able to get more power out of this setup, which is why they changed it and still use this style of engine to date.

-The piston/cylinder bore is a bigger diameter and the stroke is shorter; this generally makes more horsepower because there’s a bigger surface area for air and the piston doesn’t have to travel as far each revolution.
+The piston/cylinder bore is a bigger diameter, and the stroke is shorter; this generally makes more horsepower because there’s a bigger surface area for ai,r and the piston doesn’t have to travel as far each revolution.

 The result?
 The 2016+ WR450F makes slightly less low-end torque but makes more horsepower on top.

 This doesn’t mean it’s gutless down low like a 125 2 stroke, but it’s enough of a shift for it to be noticeable.
 Is it a deal-breaker?
-Maybe, maybe not… It depends on what your needs are, and what other new technologies you want on your bike.
+Maybe, maybe not… It depends on what your needs are and what other new technologies you want on your bike.

 Suspension